-In the corporate world, we always end up using several jargons.
+In the corporate world, we always end up using jargon.
 One such jargon extensively used is workplace culture.
 The term workplace culture is interpreted differently across various organizations.
 However, the right interpretation of workplace culture is ‘How things get done in an organization’.
 With this interpretation it is evident that workplace culture cannot be copied or replicated, thus making it unique to an organization and a differentiator vis-à-vis competitors.
 Culturro’s team was in conversation with Narayan Thammaiah, Chief People Officer at Accel to understand his view on workplace experience and the secret to attracting & retaining talent in an organization.

-Employees form the core of any organization.
+Employees are the core of any organization.
 Their experiences directly translate to the overall workplace experience in a company.
 Culturro’s research shows that the right workplace experience is not only a strategic enabler but also a support system in the time of crisis for an organization.
 However, to create the right workplace experience, it is important for founders to understand human capital needs and hire the right people for their organization.

-Narayan believes employees with right capability and behaviors are perfect for startups, which are constantly undergoing transition.
+Narayan believes employees with the right capability and behaviors are perfect for startups, which are constantly undergoing transition.
 He says, “If you want the right people for your organization, you need to plan at least 6 to 8 months in advance.
 This way you can ensure people with the right capabilities and behaviors join your organization, are oiled into the system, and are ready for all future transitions.”

 Attracting the right talent is difficult but retaining talent is even more difficult for a startup.
 Narayan draws an analogy of retention with parenthood.
 He says, “A child never leaves his parents because they have invested their time in his upbringing.
 Similarly, if you want your employees to stay, founders need to invest time in their growth & development in the organization.”